schwomas/voltageexplorer/Readme.md

 ### What I did
 I haven't used beam before, so I wanted to try it out.
 I started out with java which is my goto-language, but I figured it could be fun trying with python - it also looks quite elegant in comparison.
 Beam makes it easy to parallelize the map-side computations, and also, you can run it on cloud infrastructure on however many machines you'd like.
 That enables scalable parallel execution.

+solution.py just writes to the console, but beam has a file sink which you would use to store big, maybe partitioned, output files on gs or where your data lives.

 ### What I would do if I had more time
 I spent some hours getting to know beam, so I ran out of time.
 If I had more time, I'd make some tests of helper-functions and make error handling.
 Then I'd figure out how to get the correct values for the netflow.
 Finally I'd try to learn more about writing production code in python - or I might rewrite it in java where I feel more at home.